MinghuiNie/PointNorm-Net/README.md

 This paper will published at IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 Please refer to our paper and project for more detail.
 ### Introduction
 This is the code for self-supervised normal estimation using PointNorm-Net.
 It allows to train, test and evaluate our self-supervised normal estimation model.
 We provide the code for train a model or use a pretrained model on your own data.

+Technical Note: The implementation framework of this code resembles DeepFit in architecture and shares similar usage patterns.
+For specific implementation details, we direct readers to the original [DeepFit](https://github.com/sitzikbs/DeepFit) reference.

 Please follow the installation instructions below.